Which Product Background Color to Use in Your Ecommerce Photos

 For example, you can pair colors that directly oppose each other on the color wheel, known as “complementary colors.”
 These maximize contrast and can make for great accents if your branding or website happens to be more neutral toned.
 You can also pair colors that are adjacent to each other on the color wheel, known as “analogous colors.”
 If your branding happens to have an analogous palette, choosing a complementary color for the background would offer the most contrast.

-Now that you’ve just gotten a crash course on color theory, you can use color strategically to really grab the attention of your customers.
-This is especially useful on social media feeds where your product is competing for attention with other highly engaging content.
+Now that you’ve just gotten a crash course on color theory, you can use color strategically to really grab customer attention.
+This is especially useful on social media feeds where your product is competing to draw attention from other highly engaging content.

 Background color is just one of the many things you can play with to express your brand’s vibe.
 The material, texture, and size of your backdrop can all play their part in a great product photo.
 Here's a closer look at how they work together: